Artsy-Artnet Merger Sees Key Staffers Cut Loose. Was the Writing on the Wall?

 Wolff bought a majority stake in Artnet in May last year, relinquishing the Neuendorf family’s 27-year control of the company, with Hans Neuendorf, 88, quitting as CEO at the start of 2026.
 This shakeup will now be seen as an omen for the Artnet employees brandishing their P45s.

-Artnet operates a hybrid platform combining data, marketplace, and its media arm.
+Artnet operates a hybrid platform combining data, marketplace and its media arm.
 It sells subscriptions to its price database, giving collectors and professionals transparency in a notoriously murky market.
 It earns commissions from online auctions and artwork sales, and charges galleries fees to list inventory and access buyers, like Artsy.
 Artnet News’ finances come from advertising, sponsored content, and its paywall.
-Just how much money it was haemorrhaging is anyone’s guess, but the cash flow must have been sticky to make so many people jobless.
+Artnet reported that it had haemorrhaged just over $1 million in Q1 2025 prior to being taken private.
+It's not publicly known if Artsy has yielded a return since it was founded in 2009, but it has reportedly raised $130 million since.
 Not long ago under Andrew Goldstein’s leadership (he departed in 2023) and with Julia Halperin as executive editor, Artnet News was regarded as a successful digital operation with a solid social strategy, an impressive podcasting arm and respected data-driven investigations, and, while that reputation continued into Rea’s reign, the bottom looks like it fell out of the business model.

 As for Artsy, it is a discovery-led art marketplace, earning mainly from gallery subscriptions and sales commissions with editorial used lightly to drive engagement.
 Unlike Artnet, it does not centre on paid data or a major news arm, focusing instead on facilitating transactions rather than monetising market information and authority.